OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 Instead of containing a variable value, the StringRef contains a string that gives the OpenMDAO path pointing to the variable that the StringRef references.
 This path is always relative to the driver's parent, so here we use "driving_sim.accel_time" instead of "self.driving_sim.accel_time".
-StringRefs are primarily used to connect the inputs and outputs of drivers (e.g., optimizers, solvers, etc.) CONMIN is a single objective optimizer, so there can only be one objetive.
+StringRefs are primarily used to connect the inputs and outputs of drivers (e.g., optimizers, solvers, etc.) CONMIN is a single objective optimizer, so there can be only one objective.
 However, there can be multiple design variables, and these are stored in a list.
 The upper and lower bounds for all the design variables are set using lower_bounds and upper_bounds respectively.